benbaker76/Pigtail/README.md

 ![](images/PigtailLogo.png)

-Pigtail is a tiny [Chasing-Your-Tail-NG](https://github.com/ArgeliusLabs/Chasing-Your-Tail-NG) proximity monitor for ESP32 that visualizes nearby wireless activity using icons, color, and retro-style avatars.
+Pigtail is a tiny [Chasing Your Tail](https://github.com/ArgeliusLabs/Chasing-Your-Tail-NG) (CYT) proximity monitor for ESP32 that visualizes nearby wireless activity using icons, color, and retro-style avatars.

 It passively observes **Wi-Fi** and **BLE** presence, tracks *how long* devices linger, and ranks them with a simple "suspicion / interest" score.
 Because MAC addresses are hard to mentally compare (hex bytes separated by `:` or `-`), Pigtail uses **distinct icons**, **consistent colors**, and **unique retro avatars** to help you recognize patterns over time at a glance.